Updated April 15, 2025

 Health Risks

 Rats carry a host of diseases that can be harmful to humans.
-The presence of rat burrows increases the chances of these diseases being transmitted to humans.
+The presence of rat burrows increases the chances of transmitting these diseases to humans.

-If you’ve discovered rat burrows on your property, it’s essential to take immediate action to remove them.
+If you’ve discovered burrowing rats around your property, it’s essential to take immediate action to remove them.

 Removing the Attraction